COVID-19 pandemic in Alberta: Second wave

 Restrictions began to re-emerge in November 2020; on November 12, it was announced that for 14 days, bars would be required to end liquor sales by 10 p.m. and close by 11 p.m. within regions that were given an "enhanced status" classification by the AHS, and that all group fitness, group performance, and indoor team sports activity would be prohibited in the regions of Calgary, Edmonton, Fort McMurray, Grande Prairie, Lethbridge, and Red Deer.

 On November 24, Kenney announced that all indoor "social gatherings" would be prohibited, residents may only be in close contact with members of their immediate household (or up to two people if living alone), and outdoor gatherings, weddings, and funerals would be limited to no more than 10 people.
 Students from grade 7 through 12 would shift to online classes from November 30 to January 11, 2021.
-In addition, event venues and indoor play spaces in enhanced status areas would be ordered closed, restaurants would be limited to tables of six with no entertainment allowed, casinos would be prohibited from operating table games, and retail businesses were capped at a maximum of 25% of their licensed capacity.
+In addition, event venues and indoor play spaces in enhanced status areas would be ordered closed, restaurants would be limited to tables of six with no entertainment allowed, casinos would be prohibited from operating table games, and retail businesses would be capped at a maximum of 25% of their licensed capacity.
 Kenney also encouraged businesses to allow remote work.
-It was stated that the measures would be evaluated, and that by December 15, the province desired the rate of new transmissions to fall to 1%.
+It was stated that the measures would be evaluated and that by December 15, the province desired the rate of new transmissions to fall to 1%.

 On December 8, Premier Kenney announced a new series of health orders.
 All social gatherings were prohibited, and face masks must be worn province-wide in any indoor public space.
 Effective December 13, all in-person restaurants, bars, casinos and gaming facilities, indoor entertainment and recreation facilities, fitness centres, personal care facilities, art galleries, libraries, museums, and arenas were ordered closed.
-Remote work was required by all employees unless their physical presence was considered necessary for their respective job, and all retail businesses and religious gatherings were limited to 15% of the venue's licensed capacity.
+Remote work was required by all employees unless their physical presence was considered necessary for their respective jobs, and all retail businesses and religious gatherings were limited to 15% of the venue's licensed capacity.
 These measures would remain in effect for at least four weeks.
 Kenney stated that he did not want to order the closure of all retail businesses, considering such a measure to have been disproportionately advantageous to "big U.S.-owned big-box stores" and detrimental to smaller, Alberta-owned businesses.

 On December 22, Premier Kenney announced a one-time exemption to the province's gathering restrictions for the holiday season, allowing people who live alone to visit another household once between December 23 and 28.
 On January 7, 2021, Premier Kenney announced that the existing measures would be extended for at least two more weeks.

 On January 18, the province began to allow outdoor public gatherings of up to 20 people, and personal care services to reopen for one-on-one appointments.
 On January 21, the remaining restrictions were extended for an indefinite period, with Hinshaw stating that Alberta needed to "give it a bit more time" and focus on "how we all collectively work together to keep those numbers coming down."